csarron/mdict-analysis/README.rst

     MDict is a multi-platform open dictionary

 which are both questionable.
 It is not available for every platform, e.g. OS X, Linux.
 Its  dictionary file format is not open.
 But this has not hindered its popularity, and many dictionaries have been created for it.

-This is an attempt to reveal MDX/MDD file format, so that my favarite dictionaries, created by MDict users, could be used elsewhere.
+This is an attempt to reveal MDX/MDD file format, so that my favorite dictionaries, created by MDict users, could be used elsewhere.

 MDict Files
 ===========
 MDict stores the dictionary definitions, i.e. (key word, explanation) in MDX file and the dictionary reference data, e.g. images, pronunciations, stylesheets in MDD file.
 Although holding different contents, these two file formats share the same structure.

 MDX File Format
 ===============